 This is a guest post by Dorrian Porter, president of Northern Imagination and speaker at Ynext™ Incubator boot camp.
-Feel free to view his business model presentation.
+Feel free to view his business model presentation here.

 Are you running with or thinking about a freemium business model?
 Are you looking for expert guidance, access to financial data APIs, or technical resources to grow your startup?
-Learn how Ynext Incubator supports financial innovation.
+Click here to learn how Ynext Incubator supports financial innovation.